Bo'ness United F.C.: History

 Nicknamed the B.U.'s, Bo'ness United were formed in 1945, at the end of the Second World War when Bo'ness, a club that had played in the senior ranks, being a member of the Scottish Football League from 1921 to 1932, merged with the Junior club Bo'ness Cadora.

 The club won the Scottish Junior Cup on three occasions, in 1948, 1976 and 1984.

 As a result of winning the 2009–10 East Region Super League, United competed in the Scottish Cup for the first time the following season.
 The club eventually reached the third round, defeating Scottish Football League Third Division side Queen's Park at home in round two.
 They also reached the third round the following year.

 United moved to the East of Scotland Football League in 2018, along with many other East Region junior clubs.

 Lowland League

 The club were promoted to the Lowland League after winning the East of Scotland League and gaining SFA membership in 2020.

 Rivalries

-Bo'ness United have a healthy rivalry with Linlithgow Rose – the towns are about 3 miles apart; they were among the most successful and well-supported clubs from the days of the East Juniors and both moved to the EoSFL at the same point in 2018.
+Bo'ness United have a rivalry with Linlithgow Rose – the towns are about 3 miles apart; they were among the successful and well-supported clubs from the days of the East Juniors and both moved to the EoSFL at the same point in 2018.

 Bo'ness Athletic joined the Junior leagues in 2019 as an informal partner to Bo'ness United, but switched to the East of Scotland leagues as a separate club two years later, causing concerns over there being a new competitor (with similar names, badges and kit) within the same system and community.